-To create a transport for the system configuration
+To create a system configuration transport

-• In the Database Transporter, on the Define transport data page, select the Transport by change information export criteria.
+- 1. In the Database Transporter, on the Define transport data page, select the Transport by change information export criteria. - 2.
+On the Determining transport data page, the configuration data is determined.
+The process may take some time.